General Guidelines and Instructions

 The 21st annual Whitman Undergraduate Conference will take place on April 9, 2019.

 The conference runs from 9:00 a.m. to 5:00 p.m.
-It is divided into four panel sessions and a poster session.
+It is divided into three panel sessions and a poster session.
 Panel sessions run 75 minutes.
-The poster session occupies an hour (1:00-2:00) after lunch.
+The poster session occupies two hours (1:00-3:00) after lunch.
 All posters are displayed in the foyer of Cordiner Hall.

 Presenters in panel sessions will be assigned a room and specific time slot within the session.
 Presentations are grouped by topic or discipline.